adamclark/optaplanner-vehicle-routing-external-data-loader/README.md

-# Spring WebSocket Chat Client
+# Optaplanner Vehicle Routing Demo - Custom Locations

 A simple application to allow custom locations to be externally interfaced into the Optaplanner vehicle routing demo [https://github.com/kiegroup/optaweb-vehicle-routing].